 Northfield Public Schools is proud to announce it is the recipient of a Local Government Innovation Award (LGIA) from the Humphrey School of Public Affairs at the University of Minnesota.

-An awards ceremony and reception will be held on Thursday, December 13, at 5:00 p.m. at the Humphrey School of Public Affairs.
-Northfield Public Schools will be recognized at the ceremony and will be awarded $5,000 to go toward further serving the community.
+An awards ceremony and reception will be held on Thursday, December 13, at 5:00 p.m. at the Humphrey School of Public Affairs and Northfield Public Schools will be recognized at the ceremony.

 Witnessing rising insurance costs and the financial strain it was having on the District’s limited budget and the household budgets of employees, Northfield Public Schools assembled a Benefits Advisory Committee to explore ways to alleviate some of this financial strain.
 Rather than its monetary resources going to insurance companies, Northfield Public Schools aimed to reduce and redirect those dollars to enhancing students’ education and reducing premiums for employees.